Arthuranjoss/FCSI-CS-IEEE/Data Collection and Preparation:/README.md

 Then simply calculate the average precision and standard deviation for each list and fit an exponential curve over these data points.
-You should get a curve that looks like this. https://miro.medium.com/v2/resize:fit:720/format:webp/1*GQ0wj5a9wByW12w8Srz5iw.png
+You should get a curve that looks like this. https://miro.medium.com/v2/resize:fit:720/format:webp/1*GQ0wj5a9wByW12w8Srz5iw.png By observing the extrapolation of the exponential curve, you can determine whether you have enough images in your training set to achieve your accuracy goal.

+How do I identify mislabeled data in my dataset?
+There are several ways to answer this:
+The first is purely operational → What was the workflow used to label my images?
+The second is more analytical → How to automatically detect mislabeled data?

+1. Create a built-for-high-quality note-taking workflow There are some principles you need to define before creating a dataset:

+1.1.
+When faced with ambiguity, refuse the temptation to guess

+This means you need to set highly clear guidelines for your note-takers.
+In the worst case, the annotator decides to make a different decision for an ambiguous class.

+1.2.
+Three is always better than one.

+Whenever possible, ensure that multiple people annotate the same images and extract any images that have different labels created, to understand precisely why annotators disagree on these images.
+Always aim for a 100% consensus score.
+In cases where humans disagree, it is very likely that your CNN will not perform well either.

+1.3.
+Ask a third person to review the dataset - Sorry, I don't have a good explanation for this one.

+Human prejudice is a real thing.
+It's always a good idea to have a third party in your annotation workflow to handle the review process.

+2. Programmatically identify mislabeled images in your dataset Label anomaly can mean several things, but the two main reasons are mislabeled data and ambiguous classes.
+There are several methods for extracting mislabeled or ambiguous data, but we will only delve into one method for now.

+Labelfix, an implementation of “Identification of Mislabeled Instances in Classification Datasets” by Nicolas M. Muller and Karla Markert.

+‍
+2.1.
+Labelfix
+In this paper and implementation, the authors present an end-to-end non-parametric pipeline for finding mislabeled instances in numerical, image, and natural language datasets.
+They evaluate their system quantitatively by adding a small amount of label noise to 29 datasets and show that they find mislabeled instances with an average accuracy of over 0.84 when reviewing their system's top 1% recommendation.
+They then apply their system to publicly available datasets and find mislabeled instances in CIFAR-100, Fashion-MNIST, and others.

+To put it simply, the labelfix method tries to find a certain percentage (user input) of images that are likely mislabeled.
+This means you must be able to specify the number of mislabeled images you want to find, and the labelfix algorithms will be able to give you the X% most likely to be mislabeled.

+The magic behind this implementation is quite intuitive and can be summarized in 4 steps.

+1. Train a classifier on your entire training set, don't save any images for your test set

+2. Perform inferences on your entire training set with the trained model above

+3. Perform the inner products < yn, yn"> , where yn is the one-hot encoded true label vector and yn" is the predicted probability vector, for each prediction.

+4. Sort these inner products and extract the X% first.
+These are the most likely mislabeled images

+Here is a small benchmark of the detection performance researchers achieved on various datasets.